WergiForce/Mobile-App-Assignment-02/README.md

 Survey Ireland.

 This app allows for the login of contributors, authenticated though Firebase authentication methods.
+Login is also possible using a Google account.

-Upon sign in, contributors will see a full list of all sites logged to date, stored in a realtime database using Firebase.
+Upon sign in, contributors will see a full list of all sites they have logged to date, stored in a realtime database using Firebase.
 Information displayed on this list includes the title of the site, a brief description and the associated Irish Geologial Heritage Theme.
 If an image has been added this image will also be displayed on this card.